-Supporters of a separately proposed Mastic Beach village, which would butt up against the proposed Shirley lines, have expressed similar interests.
+Supporters of a separately proposed Mastic Beach village, which would butt up against the proposed Smith Point lines, have expressed similar interests.

-A snow-filled winter slowed the committee's canvassing efforts, but on a good weekend day, canvassers can hit about 200 homes.
+A snow-filled winter slowed the committee's canvassing efforts, but on a good day weekend, canvassers can hit about 200 homes.